Rule 578. Omnibus Pretrial Motion for Relief.

 (7) to disqualify a judge;

-(8) for appointment of investigator; and
+(8) for appointment of investigator;

-(9) for pretrial conference.
+(9) for pretrial conference;

 The omnibus pretrial motion rule is not intended to limit other types of motions, oral or written, made pretrial or during trial, including those traditionally called motions in limine, which may affect the admissibility of evidence or the resolution of other matters.
 The earliest feasible submissions and rulings on such motions are encouraged.